icy/git_xy/README.md

 `git_xy` helps to synchronize sub directories between git repositories semi-automatically, and may generate pull requests on `github` if changes are detected on the destination repository.
+It works like `rsync`, but for git repositories.

 `git_xy` reads a list of source/destination specifications from a configuration file, and for each of them, `git_xy` fetches changes